 \begin{quote} ``After January, when the delivery of imported rice in the rice exchanges began, the rice futures market was dependent on price fluctuations for imported rice.
 As a result, the trend in rice futures prices was different from that in the spot price.''\footnote{See \citet{yomiuri1898cad}.} \end{quote}

-On the other hand, rice traders, as represented by the Tokyo rice wholesalers association, did not issue a statement of strong disagreement with the transaction rule amendment, as was the case in 1890.
-Because imported rice was not actively being transacted, government intervention caused a smaller disruption in the exchanges in 1898 than it had in 1890.
+On the other hand, rice traders, represented by the Tokyo Rice Wholesalers Association, did not issue a statement of strong disagreement with the transaction rule amendment, as was the case in 1890.
+Because imported rice was not being traded actively, government intervention caused a smaller disruption in the exchanges in 1898 than it had in 1890.

-\subsubsection{Frequent Government Interventions in the 1910s}
+\subsection{Frequent Government Interventions in the 1910s}

 The Ministry of Agriculture and Commerce very often ordered the exchanges to change transaction rules related to the delivery of Taiwanese and Korean rice starting in 1912.
-In 1913 this imported rice began to be deliverable on a steady basis; the amendment related to rice from Taiwan was abolished, while that for rice from Korea was retained.
+In 1913, this imported rice began to be deliverable on a steady basis; the amendment related to rice from Taiwan was abolished, while that for rice from Korea was retained.
 In addition, lower quality domestic rice became deliverable after the Ministry of Agriculture and Commerce extended the variety of rice deliverable in the rice futures exchanges in 1918 and 1919.
 Imported rice from Taiwan became deliverable again in 1919 as part of a government intervention to suppress rice prices (see Table \ref{ei_table1}).